Joey305/PRosettaC-Cleaner/README.md

 This will:

-- print directories in your current working directory with numeric indices
+- print directories in your current working directory
-- let you choose by index
+- let you choose one by numeric index
-- or let you enter a full path manually
+- or allow you to enter a full path manually

 ### Direct path mode